-Click to go to Sail Away Series Gallery
+Click to go to Revolution fine art Gallery

-Click to go to Erosion Series Gallery see current works of art by artist and creative
+Click to go to Erosion Series Gallery see abstract seascapes by artist and creative

-Click to go to Reflection Series Gallery to view artist Jane's creative art of reflections on water
+Click to go to Reflection Series Gallery to view artist Jane's fine art of reflections on water

-Click to go to Tides and Currents Gallery
+Click to go to Sail Away fine art Gallery

 Her new studio is in Stuart, Florida.
 Primarily a painter, Jane also likes to use a varied mixture of pencil, charcoal, acrylics, watercolor and digital.